 Answering bad questions makes your brain feel productive, but it’s not a worthwhile pursuit.
 And that’s the end of the article.
 Or, it could be.
 I think this point is important enough that it can stand on its own merits.
 If you’ve got no free time, then don’t waste time on bad questions.
 But!…there’s a parallel in personal finance.

 Spending energy on improving your personal finance is a good thing.
-But the key, you see, is identifying the best improvements to chase.
+But the key is identifying the best improvements to chase.

 The Pareto Principle: no free time might be ok

 The Pareto principle states, for a given event, that 80% of the outcomes are often created by 20% of the causes.
 If you have an hour to spend optimizing your budget, you can probably complete the most important 80% of the work in the first 12 minutes (20% of 60 minutes = 12 minutes).